Yi Ji-ham

-Familial background and early life
+Early life

 Yi Ji-ham was born in Boryeong in Chungcheong Province in 1517, during the reign of King Jungjong.
-A sixth-generation ancestor of Yi Ji-ham was Yi Saek (1328 – 1396).
+A sixth-generation ancestor of Yi Ji-ham was Yi Saek (1328–1396).
 Yi Saek believed in the co-existence of the "Three Disciplines": Confucianism, Buddhism and Taoism.
 Nonetheless, Yi Saek was instrumental to the change of mind that led to the founding of Joseon, and the rule of Neo-confucianism over Korea.